 The Governor's Representative for Highway Safety, The West Virginia Highway Safety Program's Coordinator, and the GHSP Director must approve any individual initially employed or sub-contracted as the Local Coordinator, any subsequent replacement, realignment, modification, or alteration of the chain of command for the project prior to obligation of project funds.
-An Employee of the sub-grantee shall be paid for 2,080 annual work hours (including appropriate benefits): With Masters Degree (or five years experience in the current position) -\$32,000 annually; With a Bachelors Degree (or five years experience in the current position) -\$28,000 annually.
-A Sub-Contractor of the sub-grantee shall be paid for 1,920 annual work hours: With Masters Degree (or five years experience in the current position) -\$22,000 annually.
-With a Bachelors prese experience in the current position) -\$28,000 annually.
-A Sub-Contractor of the sub-grantee shall be paid for 1,920 annual work hours: With Masters Degree (or five years experience in the current position) -\$28,000 annually.
+An Employee of the sub-grantee shall be paid for 2,080 annual work hours (including appropriate benefits): With Masters Degree (or five years experience in the current position) - \$32,000 annually; With a Bachelors Degree (or five years experience in the current position) - \$28,000 annually.
+A Sub-Contractor of the sub-grantee shall be paid for 1,920 annual work hours: With Masters Degree (or five years experience in the current position) - \$32,000 annually; With a Bachelors Degree (or five years experience in the current position) - \$28,000 annually.

 Task Force - The sub-grantee shall establish, appoint, and support a task force with a minimum of ten (10) members from within the project's service area that represents:

-- a) a representative of each County Commission, and - b) a representative of each Class II city, and - c) a representative of a Board of Education, and - d) a representative of a County Board of Health, and - e) a representative of a current county Prosecutor, and - f) a current member of the judiciary, and - g) a representative of the West Virginia State Police, and - h) a current sheriff or deputy, and - i) a current police chief or designee, and - j) a current member of a local EMS squad, and - k) a representative of each local ethnic group, and - 1) a representative from the local media, and - m) a youth representative, and - n) a representative of a local business, and - o) a representative of each local advocacy group, and - p) a lay citizen from each county in the project's service area, and - q) a local West Virginia Department of Transportation, and - r) a representative of local service organizations.
+- a) a representative of each County Commission, and - b) a representative of each Class II city, and - c) a representative of a Board of Education, and - d) a representative of a County Board of Health, and - e) a representative of a current county Prosecutor, and - f) a current member of the judiciary, and - g) a representative of the West Virginia State Police, and - h) a current sheriff or deputy, and - i) a current police chief or designee, and - i) a current member of a local EMS squad, and - k) a representative of each local ethnic group, and - 1) a representative from the local media, and - m) a youth representative, and - n) a representative of a local business, and - o) a representative of each local advocacy group, and - p) a lay citizen from each county in the project's service area, and - q) a local West Virginia Department of Transportation, and - r) a representative of local service organizations.